L4 / IC3 · 3–5 years

 Fix

-For your top 4–5 stories, attach three numbers each: scale (rows / users / segments), model quality (AUC, precision, MAE — whatever's relevant), and business impact (revenue, retention, conversion delta).
+For your top 4–5 stories, attach three numbers each: scale (rows / users / segments), model quality (AUC, precision, MAE, whatever's relevant), and business impact (revenue, retention, conversion delta).
 Rough numbers beat no numbers.
 Ask your eng or PM partner before the loop if you don't remember the exact figures.

 Recommended resources

 Books, courses, and tools that come up most often in Data Scientist prep.
-No affiliate links.

 Frequently asked questions